-Prediction, Judgment and Complexity: A Theory of Decision Making and Artificial Intelligence
+Prediction, Judgment, and Complexity: A Theory of Decision-Making and Artificial Intelligence

 Avi Goldfarb has equity in several publicly traded technology companies as part of a broad investment portfolio.
 He also periodically gives paid lectures on related topics to business and government audiences.